The Irish in New Orleans, LA

 Muggivan School of Irish Dance

-4809 Julia St
+4809 Julia St, New Orleans

 Muggivan School of Irish Dance in New Orleans offers comprehensive Irish dance classes for all ages, led by seasoned instructor Joni Muggivan.
 With a focus on technique, strength, and fun, MSID provides a supportive environment for dancers to pursue performance, competition, or personal enjoyment.